theo-lw/prentendo-entertainment-system/README.md

 # Pretendo Entertainment System

-A NES emulator written in Rust.
+A NES (Nintendo Entertainment System) emulator written in Rust.
 The goals of this emulator are accuracy and readability.
 Consequently, it is not the fastest emulator, although it does run at a healthy 60 FPS on my base model 2015 Macbook Air.

 ## Demos